Hopes rise for 'fiscal cliff' deal as Obama, Boehner meet

 "It appears that we're going to be coming back the day after Christmas to complete work on the fiscal cliff," he said on the Senate floor.

-Boehner faces a crucial test on Tuesday morning when he is expected to brief his party's lawmakers in the Republican-controlled House.
-He is not expected to bring any deal up for a vote unless a majority of the 241 House Republicans support it.
+Boehner, the speaker of the Republican-controlled House of Representatives, faces a crucial test on Tuesday morning when he is expected to brief House Republicans.
+He is not expected to bring any deal up for a vote unless a majority of the House's 241 Republicans support it.

 GETTING CLOSER ON TAXES